oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

 We will now execute a PLSQL procedure on the source database to simulate activity of the traditional monolith application, resulting in various data being entered continuously in the various tables of the OSM schema.

-In this lab we will focus on the table **Customers**.
+In this lab we will focus on the table **Customers**, and we'll observe both on the level of the databases as well as on the level of the two microservices how the data is flowing.

+**Microservice 1** illustrates the **push** logic, it will be called by the extraction process of the GoldenGate instance while it will be listening on port 9002, where it will receive the unfiltered data coming from the source ATP database

-- Make sure you still have the microservice running in your Cloud Shell, this should look like:
+- Make sure you still have the first microservice running in your Cloud Shell, this should look like:

   ![](../03-microservice/images/image-20211021165055362.png)